youyuhsuan/money-mind/README.md

 MoneyMind provides a comprehensive suite of features for personal finance management:

-- **Intelligent Financial Tracking**: Automatically categorize and monitor your income and expenses
 - **Interactive Data Visualization**: View your financial data through dynamic charts and graphs
 - **Real-time Updates**: See your financial changes instantly reflected in the dashboard
 - **Secure Authentication**: Keep your financial data protected with Firebase authentication
 - **Responsive Design**: Access your finances on any device with a fully responsive interface
-- **Smart Insights**: Get personalized financial recommendations based on your spending patterns

 ## Tech Stack